Revised November 15, 2019

 Entergy Transmission reserves the right to take such actions as deemed necessary to ensure the reliability of the interconnected transmission system.

-Subsections 1 and 2.
+Reference Section 5.1.
 Impact Study Requirements and Provisions for Future Changes

 A description of Entergy’s procedures for study of new facilities and their impacts on the interconnected transmission system and provisions for future changes are contained in the document